nwops/bolt/documentation/bolt_examples.md

 Bolt uses a `Puppetfile` to install module content from the Forge.
 A `Puppetfile` is a formatted text file that specifies the modules and data you want in each environment.

-1. Create a file named `Puppetfile` in the project directory — which describes the Forge content you want to install:
+1. Create a file named `Puppetfile` in the project directory, with the Forge content you want to install:

 ```
 # Modules from the Puppet Forge